DarianWells/osticket-post-install/README.md

 Configuring Departments

-Departments are useful as tickets can be seprated and assigned to specific departments depending on the nature of the problem described on a ticket.
-Teams and agents can be assigned to a single or multiple departments in order to view tickets and streamline troubleshooting and problem resolution.
+Departments are necessary as tickets are routed and assigned to specific departments depending on the nature of the problem described on a ticket.
+Teams and agents can be assigned from a single or multiple departments in order to view tickets and streamline troubleshooting and problem resolution.

 1. Go to Admin Panel -> Agents -> Departments.